northbright/Notes/Software/excel/excel-2007-encountered-an-error-occurred-when-sending-commands-to-the-program-when-openning-excel-file.md

-# Can not Open Execel 2007 File on Win10 with "An error Occurred when Sending commands to the program" Error
+# Excel 2007 Encountered `An error occurred when sending commands to the program` when Openning Excel File on Windows 10

 #### Solution
 1. On the Tools menu, click Options.